CASFRI/PostgreSQL-Table-Translation-Framework/README.md

  6. **description** - A text description of the translation taking place.
  7. **desc_uptodate_with_rules** - A boolean describing whether the translation rules are up to date with the description.
 This allows non-technical users to propose translations using the description column.
 Once the described translation has been applied throughout the table this attribute should be set to TRUE.

-Validation and translation rules are helper function calls of the form "rule(src_attribute, parameter1, parameter2)".
-Available helper functions are listed below.
+Validation and translation rules are helper function calls of the form "rule(src_attribute, 'parameter1', 'parameter2')".
+Available helper functions are listed below with a description of each parameter.

 Each rule defines a default error code to be returned when the rule fails.
 These default error codes are listed in the "Provided Helper Functions" section below.
 You can overwrite some or all default error codes by providing a TT_DefaultProjectErrorCode() function in your project.
 You can also overwrite the default error code for a specific validation and translation rule directly in the translation table by setting a value preceded by a vertical bar ('|') after the list of parameters (e.g. notNull(sp1_per|-8888)).
 Validation error codes are always required and must be of the same type as the target attribute.